 Given the breadth of their responsibilities, marketing managers must be creative, decisive and analytical.
 Good communication and leadership skills are equally important, as is familiarity with ongoing and developing trends in media, technology and consumer behavior.

-The U.S. Bureau of Labor Statistics (BLS) predicts a 12% growth rate in employment opportunities for marketing managers between 2012 and 2022, the same as the national average for all occupations.
-The BLS anticipates 25,400 new positions created for marketing managers, bringing the total projected employment to 216,000.
+The U.S. Bureau of Labor Statistics (BLS) predicts a 9% growth rate in employment opportunities for marketing managers between 2014 and 2024, faster than the national average for all occupations.
+The BLS anticipates 18,200 new positions created for marketing managers, bringing the total projected employment to 212,500.

 Competition should be fierce, and marketing managers with experience and training in digital media and online market analytics should have better prospects with the continuing growth of Internet advertising.